 Mesembryanthemum surrectum (basionym), Glottiphyllum arrectum, Glottiphyllum concavum, Glottiphyllum parvifolium, Glottiphyllum rubrostigma, Mesembryanthemum arrectum, Mesembryanthemum subrectum

 Glottiphyllum surrectum is a small, mat-forming succulent with short stems and slender, erect leaves.
-The rosettes are up to 3.2 inches (8 cm) in diameter, with 3 pairs of leaves arranged cross-wise.
+The rosettes are up to 3.2 inches (8 cm) in diameter, with three pairs of leaves arranged cross-wise.
 The leaves are bright green, turning dark green, or even a deep red (almost black for some plants), in full sun.
 They have slightly pointed tips.
-The flowers are yellow and appear in fall.
+The flowers are yellow and appear in the fall.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Mesembs are mostly adapted to relatively predictable rainfall patterns rather than extreme drought and irregular rainfall.
 Total rainfall may be extremely low, but water is available at least seasonally or through fog and condensation.
 This leads to or allows plants which are not especially large and sometimes very small, and affects the way they need to be treated in cultivation.